Suomenlinna Sea Fortress & Vallisaari (& Lonna)

 The history of the Suomenlinna fortress is closely tied to the history of Finland and the Baltic Sea.
 The fortress was built in the mid-18th century to serve as a cornerstone of the eastern defences of the Kingdom of Sweden, to which Finland then belonged.
 The fortress was taken by Russia at the beginning of the 19th century.
 Under Russian rule it guarded the shipping lanes leading to St Petersburg together with naval bases in Tallinn and Kronstadt.
 In 1917, Finland became independent and took over the maritime fortress the following year.
 Suomenlinna offers something to see and experience for visitors of all ages: rich and varied nature, fortifications, artillery, tunnels, museums and many cafés and restaurants.

-The waterbus service by JT-Line operates between the Kolera-allas stop by the Market Square and Artillery Bay and King’s Gate in Suomenlinna from 1 May to 30 September 2017.
+The waterbus service by JT-Line operates between the Lyypekinlaituri stop by the Market Square and Artillery Bay in Suomenlinna from 6th to 31st October 2020 (operated only from Tuesday to Saturday, no operation on Mondays and Sundays).

 Vallisaari & Kuninkaansaari